-9. The "difference in rate per degree from 5° to 35° C" is the difference between the mean rate in period 14 and the mean rate in period 12 divided by the difference in temperature in ° C for the same two periods.
+9. The "difference in rate per degree from 5° to 35° C." is the difference between the mean rate in period 14 and the mean rate in period 12 divided by the difference in temperature in ° C. for the same two periods.

-10. The "difference in rate per degree from 5° to 20° C minus the difference in rate per degree from 5° to 35° C" is the difference between the two rates taken as indicated.
-The difference in rate per degree from 5° to 20° C is the difference indicated.
-The difference in rate per degree from 5° to 20° C is the difference between the mean rate in period 13 and the mean rate in period 12 divided by the difference in temperature in degrees centigrade for the same two periods.
+10. The "difference in rate per degree from 5° to 20° C. minus the difference in rate per degree from 5° to 35° C." is the difference between the two rates, taken as indicated.
+The difference in rate per degree from 5° to 20° C. is the difference between the mean rate in period 13 and the mean rate in period 12 divided by the difference in temperature in ° C. for the same two periods.